 The system architecture is shown in Figure 2.
-The application, written in Java, takes an XSLT 2.0 [9] template as input and outputs an XQuery 1.0 document [4].
+The XSLT to XQuery Translator takes as input XSLT 2.0 [9] and outputs an XQuery 1.0 [4].
 As both XSLT 2.0 and XQuery 1.0 have XPath 2.0 as their subset, wherever equivalent methods exist in both of them, the application will utilize XPath 2.0 for transformations directly from XSLT 2.0 to XQuery 1.0.
-In the case where an equivalent method does not exist, functions that mimic the XSLT 2.0 methods will be generated for XQuery 1.0.
+In the case where an equivalent method does not exist, functions that mimic the XSLT